pknipp/TaskRabbitClone/README.md

 STYLING:
 - Suggestions?

+BEFORE WE FORGET:
+proper capitalization for one directory of images consistent validation of User.phone anything else?

 A) MAJOR FUNCTIONALITY:
 1) (stretch) provide a Tasker with almost all abilities of a user (creating a  account, logging in, participating in the